GarageMan/residentEvil4House-mapgroupproto/README.md

 These codes are extensions for the very nice workshop created by Buddy.

-The extension lets spwan objects in this house.
+The extension lets spawn objects in this house.

 @ResidentEvil4House;
 https://steamcommunity.com/sharedfiles/filedetails/?id=2865426175